IgnacyMermer/CERN_FRED/README.md

 # FREDServer

 ## Version History
+* v3.0 - New features,Changes:
+  - Added support for full size (80bit) return value of SWT protocol messages in standard topics (HIGH_WORD parameter in topic config, EQUATION cannot be used in this mode)
+  - Added support to limit how many threads should be created by FRED queues (BANK_COUNT parameter in config)
+  - New Logging option - PrintData.
+Logging with Data option is enabled after passing `-d/--data` parameter during start of FREDServer
+  - **Modified implementation of MAPI code, Custom code requires own repository with FREDServer as submodule named `core`, for usage, see [Mapi Example](https://gitlab.cern.ch/alialfred/fred_mapiexample) , [Standard topic Example](https://gitlab.cern.ch/alialfred/fred_example)**
+  - Extended examples for every supported ALF topic, Added examples for Indefinite MAPI

+* v2.5 - Latest version which supports User code in main.cpp
 * v2.4 - Breaks backwards compatibility with ALF version < 0.14.0 (FLP Suite v0.18.0).
 Changes:
   - FRED configuration files adjusted for changes in ALF services
   - Added support for new CRU (User Space) Register_READ/WRITE services